 What if a backup doula is used?

-Only a Tricare approved backup doula is eligible for reimbursement.
-If a non-Tricare doula is used, you might have to pay out of pocket for her service.
+Only a Tricare-approved backup doula is eligible for reimbursement.
+If a non-Tricare doula is used, you will not be reimbursed for her service.
 It is illegal for your original doula to bill Tricare for a labor she did not attend.
-Ask if your doula's backup is also Tricare approved.
+Ask if your doula's backup is also Tricare-approved.